Schipol airport taxi scam

 b) they may not be sure of how to get to their hotel once they get off at centraal

 There is off course the chance some people (possibly families) would choose a cab depending on the amount of luggage they have.
-I think some people also just presume that a taxi is the quickest mode of transport.

-_________________ Planning again!
+Planning again!

 Re: Schipol airport taxi scam